SC-Networks/evalanche-soap-api-connector/docs/smartlink.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all smartlinks of a folder
+Retrieve all smartlinks in a folder

 ```